Rockets of Today

 • Prime: I previously said possible winner, but... no. Loser.

-• Nova: winner if their heat shield works — the best bet among the latecomer startups.
+• Nova: winner if their heat shield works — maybe the best bet among the latecomer startups... but that’s a big if.

 • all the me-too small launch companies that take another four years to reach orbit: losers.